-- 1. Removal of trees.
-The City encourages retention of existing trees wherever feasible and prohibits clear cutting of lots prior to review and approval of a site plan or tree replacement plan. - (a) Removal of a tree(s) from a lot which is not associated with a development proposal may be permitted subject to City approval of a tree replacement plan. - 2.
-Replanting of trees.
-Trees that have been removed from the building site shall be replaced by trees of a species native to the area or by a species that has demonstrated an ability to adapt to this area.
-The number and location of such trees shall be shown on the site plan.
+- Removal of trees.
+The City encourages retention of existing trees wherever feasible and prohibits clear cutting of lots prior to review and approval of a site plan or tree replacement plan. - (a) Removal of a tree(s) from a lot which is not associated with a development proposal may be permitted subject to City approval of a tree replacement plan.

+2. Replanting of trees.
+Trees that have been removed from the building site s replaced by trees of a species native to the area or by a species that has do an ability to adapt to this area.
+The number and location of such trees shall the site plan. emonstrated Manzan Includin ita Zoning Ordinance - Adopted March 6, 1996 g all Ordinance Amendments through August 31, 2018 Page 117 of 115